pustotnik/zenmake/docs/quickstart.rst

 =====  =======================================================================
 1      Section with build tasks
 2,7    Names of build tasks.
 By default they are used as target names.
-       Resulting target names will be made depending on platform.
+       Resulting target names will be adjusted depending on a platform.
        For example, on Windows 'program' will result to 'program.exe'.
 3      Mark build task as a shared library.
 4      Specify all \*.cpp files in the directory 'shlib' recursively.
-5,10   Specify path for C/C++ headers relative to project root directory.
+5,10   Specify the path for C/C++ headers relative to the project root directory.
-       Actually here it's not necessary because ZenMake add project root directory itself.
+       In this example, this parameter is optional as ZenMake adds the project root directory itself.
 But it's an example.
 8      Mark build task as an executable.
 9      Specify all \*.cpp files in the directory 'prog' recursively.
 11     Specify task 'util' as dependency to task 'program'.